Documentation Index

 All messages are WebSocket text frames containing JSON-RPC.
 Binary frames are ignored.
 On disconnect, the server cleans up the connection and any associated sessions.Unified Endpoint Routing

-Session Model
+Connection and Session Model

-MCP Streamable HTTP Compliance
+Comparing to MCP Streamable HTTP

 | MCP Requirement | ACP Implementation | Status |